Questions and answers about veganism

 What about the B12?

-When it comes to the B12 then people need to understand that our B12 is produced naturally in our small intestines because of bacteria.
-Here is a good quote with Dr Gina Shaw from this article where she talk about this.
+When it comes to B12, people need to understand that B12 is produced naturally in our small intestines because of bacteria.
+Here is a good quote from Dr Gina Shaw from this article where she talks about this.

 B12 synthesis is known to occur naturally in the human small intestine (in the ileum), which is the primary site of B12 absorption.
 As long as gut bacteria have cobalt and certain other nutrients, they produce vitamin B12.
 Dr Michael Klaper argues that vitamin B12 is present in the mouth as well and intestines.
 Furthermore, Dr Virginia Vetrano states that active Vitamin B12 coenzymes are found in bacteria in the mouth, around the teeth, in the nasopharynx, around the tonsils and in the tonsillar crypts, in the folds at the base of the tongue, and in the upper bronchial tree.
 Absorption of the natural B12 coenzymes can take place in the mouth, throat, oesophagus, bronchial tubes and even in the upper small intestines, as well as all along the intestinal tract.
 This does not involve the complex enzyme mechanism for absorption (Intrinsic Factor) in the small intestine as required by cyanocobalamin.
 The coenzymes are absorbed by diffusion from mucous membranes (11).